f4pga/prjxray/docs/dev_database/common/ppips.rst

    CLBLL_L.CLBLL_L_B.CLBLL_L_B4 hint
    <...>

 The ``<ppip_location>`` name is arbitrary.
-However, we named them in the convention similar to the Vivado tool, which allows us to identify them quickly and provides suggestions about their role in the FPGA chip.
+However, the naming convention is similar to the one in the Vivado tool, which allows for quick identification of their role in the FPGA chip.